João Pessoa, Paraíba: 19th Century

 On September 7, 1822, Brazil became politically independent from Portugal, and Paraíba became a province of the Empire of Brazil, with the City of Parahyba as its capital.
 At that time, the city had about three thousand inhabitants.
 In the same year, the city received its first public lighting system, consisting of twenty oil lamps fueled by castor oil.
 By 1828, the capital already had 5,816 residents and 2,119 houses, most made of thatch or mud walls.
 The following year, public lighting was reinforced, and the City of Parahyba had fifty lamps in operation.
 On March 24, 1836, on the upper floor of the Provincial Assembly, the Lyceu Paraibano was founded, with its first statute approved on April 19, 1837.

 Around 1840, the Sanhauá Bridge, also known as Baralho Bridge, was built over the Sanhauá River.
-It was the first connection between the City of Parahyba and the village of Barreiras — the areas that later became the neighborhoods of Baralho and São Bento, giving rise to the present-day city of Bayeux, which at that time belonged to Santa Rita.
+It was the first connection between the City of Parahyba and the village of Barreiras – the areas that later became the neighborhoods of Baralho and São Bento, giving rise to the present-day city of Bayeux, which at that time belonged to Santa Rita.
 In 1847, by imperial decree, the Captaincy of the Ports was created, responsible for the administration of Porto do Capim.
 On January 24, 1855, the city gained its first cemetery.
-By 1856, due to its low efficiency, the city’s public lighting system was discontinued, except during festivities and in public or commercial establishments.
+By 1856, due to its low efficiency, the city's public lighting system was discontinued, except during festivities and in public or commercial establishments.
 It was only resumed in 1885, this time using kerosene lamps.

 On November 4, 1858, Provincial Law No. 13 was enacted, creating the Colégio Nossa Senhora das Neves, which was inaugurated on February 5, 1859.
 However, the school closed less than two years later and remained inactive until March 1895.
-In 1859, the city of Paraíba received a visit from Emperor Dom Pedro II of Brazil and his wife Teresa Cristina, on which occasion it received the title of "Imperial City".
-When Brazil’s first national census was conducted in 1872, the city’s population was recorded at 24,714 inhabitants, making it the fourth most populous locality in the Province of Paraíba — after Sousa (29,726), Independencia (now Guarabira, with 28,191), and Areia (25,549).
+In 1859, the city of Paraíba received a visit from Emperor Pedro II of Brazil and his wife Teresa Cristina, on which occasion it received the title of "Imperial City".
+When Brazil's first national census was conducted in 1872, the city's population was recorded at 24,714 inhabitants, making it the fourth most populous locality in the Province of Paraíba – after Sousa (29,726), Independencia (now Guarabira, with 28,191), and Areia (25,549).